MIFID II

 Quantitative Report: top 5 broker / top 5 venue

-• the top five execution venues on which the Bank directly executes client orders;
+- the top five execution venues on which the Bank directly executes client orders;

-• the top five investment firms (known as Brokers) used by the Bank.
+- the top five investment firms (known as Brokers) used by the Bank.

 For each Venue/Broker, the traded volumes and the number of orders executed are reported as a percentage of the total for the class.
 In addition to the quantitative information, there is a qualitative section that provides specific qualitative details regarding compliance with the criteria established to ensure Best Execution, for both retail and professional clients.

-Report on Financial Transaction Execution Quality
+Financial Transaction Execution Quality Report

-The documents contained in this section are prepared pursuant to Article 27(3) of Directive 2014/65/EU and Delegated Regulation (EU) 2017/575, and are published in accordance with the provisions of paragraph 1.5 “Monitoring and Verification of the Quality and Correct Application of the Execution and Order Transmission Strategy” of the Execution Policy, as applicable from time to time.
+The documents contained in this section are drawn up in accordance with Article 27 (3) of Directive 2014/65/EU and Delegated Regulation (EU) 2017/575 and published in accordance with the provisions of paragraph 1.5 ‘Monitoring and verification activities on the quality and correct application of the order execution and transmission policy’ of the Execution Policy, in force from time to time.

-These reports are intended for monitoring and verifying the quality of execution offered on financial instruments executed on the Bank’s own account.
-The reports, produced for each financial instrument and each trading day, are published quarterly with reference to the data for the preceding quarter and are divided into the following tables.
+The reports, produced for each individual financial instrument and for each trading day, are published quarterly with reference to the previous quarter’s data and broken down into the following tables.

 LEGEND